 If you've used WordPress before, you are probably familiar with the process of finding plugins and installing them on your server.
 If not, then don't panic!
 It's very easy to do and takes just a few moments to complete.

 In the following steps, we show you exactly how to do this with just a few clicks of the mouse.

-Searching for and installing the pluginBack to top
+Searching for the pluginBack to top